 This Constellation Research report explains:

-- Why it’s crucial to address the people and process aspect of data governance to ensure user adoption and trustworthy information
+Why it is crucial to address the people and process aspects of data governance to ensure user adoption and trustworthy information

-Read this report to learn the key requirements for supporting data lakes that span data on premises and in the cloud.
+Read this report to learn the key requirements for supporting a data lake architecture that spans data on premises and in the cloud.